Simple Analysis of Sparse, Sign-Consistent JL: Introduction

-Neuroscience-based constraints give rise to the additional condition of sign-consistency\footnote{ Sign-consistency refers to the constraint that the nonzero entries of each column are either all positive or all negative.} on the matrices in the probability distribution.
-The relevance of dimensionality reduction schemes in neuroscience is described in a survey by Ganguli and Sompolinsky\cite{GS12}.
+Neuroscience-based constraints give rise to the additional condition of sign-consistency on the matrices in the probability distribution.
+Sign-consistency refers to the constraint that the nonzero entries of each column are either all positive or all negative.
+The relevance of dimensionality reduction schemes in neuroscience is described in a survey by Ganguli and Sompolinsky \cite{GS12}.
 In convergent pathways in the brain, information stored in a massive number of neurons is compressed into a small number of neurons, and nonetheless the ability to perform the relevant computations is preserved.
 Modeling this information compression scheme requires a hypothesis regarding what properties of the original information must be accurately transmitted to the receiving neurons.
-A plausible minimum requirement is that convergent pathways preserve the similarity structure of neuronal representations at the source area\footnote{This requirement is based on the experimental evidence that semantically similar objects in higher perceptual or association areas in the brain elicit similar neural activity patterns\cite{Sim1} and on the hypothesis that the similarity structure of the neural code is the basis of our ability to categorize objects and generalize appropriate responses to new objects\cite{Sim2}.}.
+A plausible minimum requirement is that convergent pathways preserve the similarity structure of neuronal representations at the source area.\footnote{This requirement is based on the experimental evidence that semantically similar objects in higher perceptual or association areas in the brain elicit similar neural activity patterns \cite{Sim1} and on the hypothesis that the similarity structure of the neural code is the basis of our ability to categorize objects and generalize responses to new objects \cite{Sim2}.}